vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 ---

 # Enabling vSphere Cloud Provider

 ## Preferred method
 If user has deployed Kubernetes cluster on vSphere then use automated way of enabling vSphere Cloud Provider.
 For more details, please visit [https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md](https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md).
-If pre-requisites are not applicable, then follow below manual steps.
+If pre-requisites are not applicable, then follow manual steps mentioned below.

 **Note: If Kubernetes cluster is spanning across multiple vCenters then please use below manual steps.**

 ## Manual steps (if needed) to enable vSphere Cloud Provider

-### Step - 1: Create a VM folder for Node VMs
+### Step 1: Create a VM folder for Node VMs

 **Note: This is required only if Kubernetes version is 1.8.x or below.**

 Create a VM folder.
 Follow instructions mentioned in this [link](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-031BDB12-D3B2-4E2D-80E6-604F304B4D0C.html) and move Kubernetes Node VMs to this folder.

-### Step - 2: Make sure node VM names are compliant
+### Step 2: Make sure node VM names are compliant

 **Note: This is required only if Kubernetes version is 1.8.x or below.**